Close

 photo

-To achieve the daily lifestyles that employees seek, it is necessary to reduce overtime and long working hours, make the leave system more accessible and increase flexibility in working hours and locations.
+To achieve the daily lifestyles that employees seek, it is necessary to reduce overtime and long work hours, make the leave system more accessible and increase flexibility in work hours and locations.

 Promoting Work Hour Management and Annual Paid Leave

-In 2015, we introduced a work-from-home system that promotes flexible work styles not bound to specific workplaces.
+Since 2015, we have implemented a work-from-home system that promotes flexible work styles not bound to specific workplaces.
 This was done with the aims of accommodating autonomous work styles in line with the diversity of our employees and increasing productivity.
-To prevent the spread of the COVID-19 pandemic in 2020, the adoption of work styles that do not require employees to be present in offices or commercial premises was rapidly expanded.
 In January 2021, we reinforced our telecommuting and full-flex systems (eliminating core time and enabling employees to take discretionary off-the-clock breaks), giving employees the choice of when and where to work.
 This shift toward more independent work styles that accommodate diverse needs has resulted in a usage rate for these systems of around 50%.
 The practice of work styles suited to individual needs continues to take root, helping improve professional fulfillment.
-Furthermore, because it is difficult to enable production site employees to freely set their own hours, we have established a system for such employees to take time off in hourly increments, not only for child and nursing care, but also for things that do not require a lot of time off such as family pick-up and drop-off, going to the doctor, or school events.
+Furthermore, because it is difficult to enable production site employees to freely set their own hours, we have established a system for such employees to take time off in hourly increments, not only for child and nursing care, but also for things that do not require a lot of time off such as family pick-up and drop-off, going to the doctor or school events.
 This system makes it easier for employees to balance their private lives and work, helping to bolster motivation.

 figure